Carrie Moore (basketball)

-Carrie Moore (born May 15, 1985) is a former basketball player and current head coach for Harvard.
+Carrie Moore (born May 15, 1985) is an American former basketball player and current head coach for Harvard.

 Playing career

 Moore played college basketball at Western Michigan where she finished her career as the program's all-time leading scorer with 2,224 points in 120 games.
 During her senior year in 2006–07, she was the NCAA scoring leader with 813 points, averaging 25.4 points per game.
 She became the only MAC player to ever lead the NCAA in scoring.
 When she scored 34 points in a post-season tournament game against Miami, she became the conference's record holder for points in a single season.
 During her senior year she set nine school records, including points (2,224), field goals made (759) and free throws made (541).
 Following an outstanding season, she was named Mid-American Conference's Co-Player of the Year.

 Following her collegiate career at Western Michigan, she signed with the Phoenix Mercury to a training camp contract after the 2007 WNBA Pre-Draft Camp.
 She played in two pre-season games, averaging 8.5 points and 2.0 assists.
 She then played one year with AZS AJP Gorzów Wielkopolski in the Basket Liga Kobiet in Poland during the 2007–08 season.
 On April 4, 2008, she signed with the Chicago Sky to a training camp contract.